10 Sophisticated Outfits I Have in My "What to Wear to a Museum" Folder

 Wondering what to wear to a museum this season?
 Consider layers and comfortable footwear, but stick to elevated classics.
 You might be tempted to hit the cultural institution in your most casual outfits, but it's worth paying a little respect to the greats you've gone to visit, dressing in a way that might pay proper homage to the artwork you see on the walls.

-No, that doesn't mean you need a Victorian-inspired blouse that would make the most famous of portrait painters proud or a 1950s glamour look of Richard Avedon's prints.
+No, that doesn't mean you need a Victorian-inspired blouse that would make the most famous portrait painters proud or a 1950s-glamour look reminiscent of Richard Avedon's prints.
 However, this is a time to channel your most polished self—even if you're just wearing blue jeans.

 In keeping with the elevated take on comfort, we're gravitating toward flat shoes, tailored denim, and jackets designed for transitional weather.
 We're fans of high-low looks consisting of jeans and blouses, midi skirts and lightweight knits, and other youthful combinations that make us feel like we're on a weekend stroll and ready to be photographed.